dienbk7x/reflowOvenController/bluePillReflow/README.md

 **News**

+* Forked from Dasaki, and reorganized and changed the code to work with bluepill
 * Forked from 0xPIT & uploaded the code after a lot of restructuration
 * Board design has also changed